airosa/sdmx-prototype-json/proto-2013-01/field-guide-jsonseries.md

 ----

 ## <a name="Introduction"></a>Introduction
-Let's first start with a brief introduction about the SDMX information model.
+Let's first start with a brief introduction of the SDMX information model.

 In order to make sense of some statistical data, we need to know the concepts associated with them.
 For example, on its own the figure 1.2953 is pretty meaningless,